Louisiana Books: The Best Books Set in the Bayou State

 Evie doesn’t know Mr. Smith’s real identity, but she does know this job will be different, and she can’t make any mistakes after what happened last time.

 But Ryan is getting under her skin, and she’s starting to envision a different kind of life.
-She’s worked her whole life to keep her real identity clean, and now she must stay one step ahead of her past if she wants to ensure her future.
+She’s worked her whole life to keep her true identity hidden, and now she must stay one step ahead of her past if she wants to secure her future.

 The majority of this book takes place in and around Shreveport in Northern Louisiana.